projectara/greybus-spec/source/device_class.rst

 """""""""""""""""""""""""""""""

-The Greybus NFC Send Packet Request contains a 4-byte size and a valid NFC NCI Packet of 'size' bytes as defined in table :num:`table-nfc-send-packet-request`.
+The Greybus NFC Send Packet Request contains a 4-byte size and a valid NFC NCI Packet of *size* bytes as defined in table :num:`table-nfc-send-packet-request`.

 .. figtable::